BioFreak95/PredBind/README.md

+Firstly please note, that for sure, the docs and tutorials of all used packages were used as a source of information to create the code.
+So thanks to all creators for the effort of creating the docs and tutorials of their package!

 # PredBind
 Prediction of Binding Affinities using neuronal networks.
 This package was developed during my master-thesis.
 The topic was the prediction of binding affinities using SchNet.
 * Schütt, Kristof T., et al. "SchNet–A deep learning architecture for molecules and materials."